MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 As your training indicated, there are three ways to implement MFA - with Conditional Access policies, with security defaults, and with legacy per-user MFA (not recommended for larger organizations).
 In this exercise, you'll enable MFA through a Conditional Access policy, which is the method that Microsoft recommends.
 Adatum has directed Holly to enable MFA for all of its Microsoft 365 users - both internal and external.
 However, for the purpose of testing Adatum's Microsoft 365 pilot project implementation, Holly wants to exclude the members of the M365 pilot project group from having to use MFA to sign in.
 Once the pilot project is complete, Holly will update the policy by removing the exclusion of this group from the MFA requirement.
 The policy will also include two other requirements.
 It will require MFA for all cloud apps, and it will require MFA even if a user signs in from a trusted location.

+1. In the prior lab exercise, you were working on LON-DC1.
+In this task, you'll be working back on your Client 1 machine. <br/>

+	Switch to **LON-CL1**.

-1. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from the prior task.
+2. On the LON-CL1 VM, the **Microsoft 365 admin center** should still be open in your Microsoft Edge browser from an earlier task.
 You should be signed into Microsoft 365 as **Holly Dickson**.

-2. In the **Microsoft 365 admin center**, under the **Admin centers** section in the navigation pane, select **Identity**.
+3. In the **Microsoft 365 admin center**, under the **Admin centers** section in the navigation pane, select **Identity**.
 Doing so opens the Microsoft Entra admin center in a new browser tab.

-3. In the **Microsoft Entra admin center**, select **Protection** in the navigation pane, and then select **Conditional Access**.
+4. In the **Microsoft Entra admin center**, select **Protection** in the navigation pane, and then select **Conditional Access**.

-4. On the **Conditional Access | Overview** page, select **Policies**.
+5. On the **Conditional Access | Overview** page, select **Policies**.

-5. On the **Conditional Access | Policies** page, review the default policies available with your Microsoft 365 subscription.
+6. On the **Conditional Access | Policies** page, review the default policies available with your Microsoft 365 subscription.
 On the menu bar at the top of the page, select **+New policy**.

-6. On the **New Conditional Access policy** window, enter **MFA for all Microsoft 365 users** in the **Name** field.
+7. On the **New Conditional Access policy** window, enter **MFA for all Microsoft 365 users** in the **Name** field.

-7. You will begin by defining the MFA requirement for users.
+8. You will begin by defining the MFA requirement for users.
 Under the **Users** group, select **0 users and groups selected**.
 Doing so displays two tabs - **Include** and **Exclude**.

-8. Under the **Include** tab, select **All users**.
+9. Under the **Include** tab, select **All users**.
 Note the warning message that appears.
 You will address this in the next two steps.

-9. Select the **Exclude** tab.
+10. Select the **Exclude** tab.
 To avoid system lockout, as the prior warning message indicated, you want to exclude your Global administrators - in this case, Holly.
 Holly also wants to exclude the other Microsoft 365 pilot project group members for the sake of expediency when testing.
 Once Microsoft 365 goes live, Holly will remove the pilot project group from the Exclude list in this Conditional Access policy and simply exclude herself and several other Global admins.
 But for now, Holly wants to exclude the entire group. <br/>

 	To do so, select **Users and groups**.

-10. On the **Select excluded users and groups** window that appears, you want to select the Microsoft 365 pilot project group.
+11. On the **Select excluded users and groups** window that appears, you want to select the Microsoft 365 pilot project group.
 The **All** tab is displayed by default.
 To quickly find the pilot project group, select the **Groups** tab.
 In the list of active groups, select the check box next to the **M365 pilot project** group, and then select the **Select** button at the bottom of the window.
 Back on the **New Conditional Access policy** window, note the message that appears under the **Users** section.

-11. You will now define the MFA requirement for all cloud apps.
+12. You will now define the MFA requirement for all cloud apps.
 Under the **Target resources** section, select **No target resources selected**.
 Doing so displays two tabs - **Include** and **Exclude**.

-12. Under the **Include** tab, note that the default setting is **None**.
+13. Under the **Include** tab, note that the default setting is **None**.
 If you did not update this setting, then no cloud apps would require MFA - and that includes Microsoft 365.
 So even if you created this policy and selected the option to require MFA in step 17 but you left this **Target resources** setting to **None**, then any user signing into Microsoft 365 would not have to use MFA. <br/>

 	Select the **Select apps** option.
 Under the **Select** group, select **None**.
 In the **Select Cloud apps** pane that appears, scroll down through the list of apps to see all the different apps that you could require MFA for. **Do NOT select any of the apps.** We're having you scroll through this list just to get a feel for how granular you can get when requiring MFA should you decide to limit MFA to certain apps.  <br/>

 	For Adatum, Holly wants to require MFA for all cloud apps, which is typically a more common business scenario than selecting specific apps.
 Under the **Include** tab, select the **All cloud apps** option.
 Adatum will not exclude any cloud apps from MFA authentication.
 You can select the **Exclude** tab if you want to see the options it provides, but do NOT select any cloud apps for exclusion.

-13. Finally, you will define the MFA requirement for all user sign-in locations.
+14. Finally, you will define the MFA requirement for all user sign-in locations.
 In some scenarios, organizations may only require MFA if a user signs-in from an untrusted location.
 However, Adatum will require MFA for all included users, regardless from where they sign in. <br/>

 	Under **Conditions**, select **0 conditions selected**.
 Doing so displays a list of potential conditions the policy will check for.
 For this lab exercise, under the **Locations** condition, select **Not configured**.
 Doing so displays a **Configure** toggle switch and two tabs - **Include** and **Exclude**.

-14. Set the **Configure** toggle switch to **Yes**, which enables the two tabs.
+15. Set the **Configure** toggle switch to **Yes**, which enables the two tabs.

-15. Under the **Include** tab, verify **Any location** is selected (select it if necessary).
+16. Under the **Include** tab, verify **Any location** is selected (select it if necessary).
 Select the **Exclude** tab.
 If your organization recognizes specific IP addresses or ranges of addresses as "trusted", you can exclude the MFA requirement if a user signs in from one of those locations.
 However, Adatum wants to require MFA for all include user sign-in, regardless of their location.
 This will include both internal and external user sign-ins.
 Verify the **Selected locations** option is selected, and under the **Select** section, verify it says **None**.
 By not specifying any selected locations, this setting ensures that no locations are excluded from MFA.

-16. Under the **Access controls** section, under the **Grant** group, select **0 controls selected**.
+17. Under the **Access controls** section, under the **Grant** group, select **0 controls selected**.
 Doing so displays a **Grant** pane.

-17. In the **Grant** pane that appears, verify the **Grant access** option is selected (select it if necessary).
+18. In the **Grant** pane that appears, verify the **Grant access** option is selected (select it if necessary).
 Then select the **Require multifactor authentication** check box.
 Note all the other access controls that are available that can be enabled with this policy.
 For this policy, you will only require MFA.
 Select the **Select** button at the bottom of the **Grant** pane, which closes the pane.

-18. At the bottom of the **New** window, in the **Enable policy** field, select **On**.
+19. At the bottom of the **New** window, in the **Enable policy** field, select **On**.

-19. Note the option that appears at the bottom of the page that warns you not to lock yourself out.
+20. Note the option that appears at the bottom of the page that warns you not to lock yourself out.
 Select the option **I understand that my account will be impacted by this policy.
 Proceed anyway.** In fact, Holly won't be impacted since she's a member of the M365 pilot project group that is excluded from this policy.

-20. Select the **Create** button to create the policy.
+21. Select the **Create** button to create the policy.

-21. On the **Conditional Access | Policies** window that appears, verify the **MFA for all Microsoft 365 users** policy appears and that its **State** is set to **On**.
+22. On the **Conditional Access | Policies** window that appears, verify the **MFA for all Microsoft 365 users** policy appears and that its **State** is set to **On**.

-22. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.
+23. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.

 ### Task 2: Test MFA for both an included and excluded user